PaddlePaddle/Knover/docs/usage.md

 ## Basic usage

 ### Running with job script
 Carry out local job (local training / local inference / local interaction) with a configuration file.
-You can specify GPU by `export CUDA_VISIBLE_DEVICES=XXX`.
+You can specify GPU by `export CUDA_VISIBLE_DEVICES=XXX` in `./scripts/local/job.sh`.
+You can also specify other environment variables in the script.

 ``` bash
 ./scripts/local/job.sh ${JOB_CONF}